digitalrebar/doc/install.rst

 KVM Nodes (high fidelity test)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-> this only works on Linux environments that can run KVM.
+Works on Linux environments that can run KVM.

-These instructions assume that you've linked [12]_ the Digital Rebar code to ~/rebar.
+These instructions assume that you've linked [24]_ the Digital Rebar code to ~/rebar.

 #.
 Install prereqs: